Cinnamon Spice Oatmeal

 Instructions

-• After the water has come to a boil add the oatmeal and reduce to medium heat.
+• After the water has come to a boil, add the oatmeal and reduce the heat to medium.
 Cook for 5 minutes.

-• Add spices, brown sugar, and butter to the oatmeal and reduce to low heat.
-Stir to combine and cook for an additional 5 minutes or until the oats are tender.
+• Add the spices, brown sugar, and butter to the oatmeal and reduce to low heat.
+Stir to combine, then cook for an additional 5 minutes or until the oats are tender.

 • Remove from heat and serve immediately.
 Top with additional spices and brown sugar.